redux-saga/saga-query/README.md

 // This middleware leverages `redux-batched-actions` to dispatch all the
 // actions stored within `ctx.actions` which get added by other middleware
-// during the lifecycle of the request. api.use(dispatchActions);
+// during the lifecycle of the request.
+This middleware should almost always
+// preceed `api.routes()`
+api.use(dispatchActions);

+// This middleware will monitor the lifecycle of a request and attach the
+// appropriate loading states to the loader associated with the endpoint.
+// This middleware should almost always preceed `api.routes()` api.use(loadingMonitor());

 // This is where all the endpoints (e.g. `.get()`, `.put()`, etc.) you created
 // get added to the middleware stack.
 It is recommended to put this as close to